redmundas/file-type-mime/README.md

 Type: `{ extra?: boolean; hint?: { ext?: string; mime?: string } }`

 - hint - used to short-circuit general flow by filtering signatures list
-- extra - used to parse additional file type formats (like json)
+- extra - used to parse additional file type formats (like json, txt)

 ### Return